 - Alternatively, you might see an X icon.
 If so, continue with the troubleshooter and follow the instructions it provides to fix the issue.

-4. Add a Genuine Hewlett-Packard Cartridge to the Printer
+4. Add a genuine Hewlett-Packard cartridge to the printer

 The HP website includes a search box where users can enter their printer models in a search box to find compatible ink cartridges for them.

-Also note that there are fake, counterfeited HP ink cartridges.
-So it might worth checking if your own cartridge is a fake one.
 HP printer users can check for fakes by scanning the QR codes on the cartridges with a QR scanner or SureSupply app.
-Alternatively, users can enter serial numbers on the cartridge labels at the Hewlett-Packard verification page to validate them.

-5. Replace Cartridges That Are low on Ink
+5. Replace cartridges that are low on ink

 You should replace the black ink cartridge when it’s very low on ink, but not necessarily completely out of ink.
 An exclamation mark on the ink level indicator highlights when a cartridge is running low on ink.

-6. Align the Printhead
+6. Align the printhead